MyMirza/monday-nugget/_posts/2024-08-26-golang-nugget.md

 ---
 layout: post
-title: "GoLang Nugget - August 26, 2024"
+title: "Golang Nugget - August 26, 2024"
 date: 2024-08-26
 categories: [golang]
 excerpt_separator: <!--more-->
 ---
-Welcome to this week's edition of **GoLang Nugget**, your go-to source for the latest in the Go programming world!
+Welcome to this week's edition of **Golang Nugget**, your go-to source for the latest in the Go programming world!

 This week, we dive into the exciting release of Go 1.23, which brings new features like iterator functions for "for-range" loops and preview support for generic type aliases.
 We also explore the enhancements in Go's standard library and tool improvements, including Go telemetry and new command conveniences.